ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/index.md

 ![Orders](pictures/assigned_to_others.png)

+### Policies for order section visibility

+There are three **[policies](https://docs.erp.net/tech/modules/logistics/wms/how-to/setup-warehouse/warehouse-policies.html)** determining which sections can be seen and which will remain hidden.

+They apply for the entire store, not taking into account any provided zones, products, or other filters.

+Here's a brief summary for each:

+1. **Unassigned Orders Section Visibility** - covers the "Unassigned" section

+   - If set to **True**, the section will be visible for all workers defined for the respective store
+   - If set to **False**, it will be hidden
+   - If a policy is **not specified**, it will be revealed by default.

+2. **Started by Others Section Visibility** - covers the "Started by others" section

+   - If set to **True**, the section will be visible for all workers defined for the respective store
+   - If set to **False**, it will be hidden
+   - If a policy is **not specified**, it will be revealed by default.

+3. **Assigned to Others Section Visibility** - covers the "Assigned to others" section

+   - If set to **True**, the section will be visible for all workers defined for the respective store
+   - If set to **False**, it will be hidden
+   - If a policy is **not specified**, it will be revealed by default.

 ## Order lines

 Once an order is taken, started, continued or joined, a summary of its lines will show up: